darkwire/darkwire.io/readme.md

-# FattyChat
+# Darkwire

-FattyChat is the simplest way to chat online anonymously.
+Darkwire is the simplest way to chat online anonymously.

 ### Installation